 - telephone sales

 - face to face sales (by card and cash)

 Find out what to do

-HMRC need you to check you that your tax returns reported all of the income your business received.
+HMRC needs you to check that your tax returns reported all of the income your business received.
 This includes:

 - Self Assessment (company and or individual)

 If you’ve been issued with returns but have: